- December 27, 2018

 - Wholly owned Subsidiary is regulated by Indian Law, Companies Act, 2013.

-- Where 100% FDI is permitted no prior approval of Reserve Bank of India (RBI) is needed.
+- Where 100% Foreign Direct Investments are permitted no prior approval of Reserve Bank of India (RBI) is needed.

 - It is treated as the domestic company under Income Tax Law and is eligible for all exemptions, deductions, benefit applicable to any other Indian Company,